joeyan/gaussian_splatting/README.md

 This repository implements the forward and backwards passes using a PyTorch CUDA extension based on the algorithms descriped in the paper.
 Some details of the splatting and adaptive control algorithm are not explicitly described in the paper and there may be differences between this repo and the official implementation.

+## Motivation

-The forward and backward pass algorithms are detailed in MATH.md
+1. Provide a detailed explanation of the differential rasterization algorithm.
+The forward and backward pass algorithms are detailed in [MATH.md](/MATH.md)
+2. MIT License.
+The original implementation was never referenced during the development of this repo.
+3. Modular projection functions and gradient tests allow for easier experimentation with camera/pose gradients, new camera models etc.
+4. Minimal dependencies

 ## Performance